hamdiz0/qr-code-gen/README.md

 Based on <a href='https://github.com/rishabkumar7/devops-qr-code'>devops-qr-code</a>

-A containerized app that generates QR codes with urls as an input
+This app generates QR codes based on input URLs.
+It is designed to be flexible, working seamlessly in both internal environments like Kubernetes and external deployments on platforms like Vercel and Render by using NextJS routing features along with environment variables to switch between the two modes

 * Front-End built with NextJs
 * Api built with python FastApi